Empowering Exploration in Immunology at Harvard Medical School

 For Reese, the work has been exciting, though it hasn’t been as surprising as her classmates.
 “I was expecting a lot more students here to go into medical school after graduation, but it seems like more people are focused on doing PhDs, which is refreshing.
 I like it when people want to stay in academia.”

 The Master of Medical Sciences in Immunology program encourages all its students to explore classes that interest them, including those at different Harvard schools.
-Reese says, “It was a surprise when I was choosing my electives that I realized I could pick anything I wanted the cool computational courses I’d heard about.”
+Reese says, “It was a surprise when I was choosing my electives that I realized I could pick anything I wanted, including the cool computational courses I’d heard about.”

 Another program highlight is the Wednesday Seminar Series, which brings guest lecturers from around the world to speak with students.
 Reese says, “The seminars have been a real highlight for me.
 It’s always very exciting.
 It keeps you up to date with current research, and afterward, you have a good opportunity to build connections.
 I’ve even met people who have helped me with my research.”